Tigray: New wave of abuse in Ethiopia, rights groups report | DW | 16.12.2021

 A government spokesman denied Amhara security forces were responsible for the attack.
 He told Reuters news agency the abuses were committed by Tigrayan forces.

-Rights groups have accused fighters on all sides have been accused of atrocities including sexual violence, extrajudicial murder, and ethnically motivated crimes.
+Rights groups have accused fighters on all sides of carrying out atrocities including sexual violence, extrajudicial murder and ethnically motivated crimes.

-Last week HRW accused TPLF rebels of summarily executing dozens of civilians in two Amhara towns they briefly controlled between August and September.
+Last week HRW accused TPLF fighters of summarily executing dozens of civilians in two Amhara towns they briefly controlled between August and September.

-Amharas and Tigrayans, are two of Ethiopia's largest ethnic groups and they both lay claim to western Tigray where the war erupted in November 2020.
+Amharas and Tigrayans are two of Ethiopia's largest ethnic groups.
+They both lay claim to western Tigray where the war erupted in November 2020.

 Thursday's report comes a day before the UN Human Rights Council special session on possible war crimes committed during the conflict.

-The UN estimates that 20,000 people were recently evicted from western Tigray, and more than 1 million have been displaced from there since the war began.
+The UN has estimated that 20,000 people were recently evicted from western Tigray, and more than 1 million have been displaced from the area since the war began.

-"The global paralysis on Ethiopia's armed conflict has emboldened human rights abusers to act with impunity and left communities at risk feeling abandoned,” Laetitia Bader, Horn of Africa director at HRW said.
+"The global paralysis on Ethiopia's armed conflict has emboldened human rights abusers to act with impunity and left communities at risk feeling abandoned," said Laetitia Bader, Horn of Africa director at HRW.

 "As evidence of atrocities mounts, world leaders should support the creation of an international investigative mechanism and the UN Security Council should put Ethiopia on its formal agenda," she added.